rhit-mungerct/RSURF_2024/README.md

 <summary>Stabilization Methods</summary>
 <br>
   The solver can be with 2 differnet element types to produce a stable output.
 P2-P1 (quadratic velocity and linear pressure) elements, also called "Taylor-Hood" elements are a stable mixed formulation element pair.
-  The other set of elements that can be used are stabilized P1-P1 (linear velocity and pressure)
+  The other set of elements that can be used are stabilized P1-P1 (linear velocity and pressure).
+Grad-Div stabilization is used to allow the use of P1-P1 elements.
+Grad-Div stabilization worked by ensuring the FE stiffness matrix is positive definite, ensuring a solution exists.
 </details>